IonRA/FictionalCorporationDatabase/README.md

 The presentation begins with a brief description of the company followed by the design concept using an entity relationship diagram and table mockups.

 ## Implementation and testing
-- Tables creation
+- Create tables in database
-- Update of tables structure
+- Update the structure of the tables
-- Data insertion
+- Insert data into tables
-- Querying the database
+- Test database using complex queries